 in the Service Class.
 The Providers

-must be added to the Component/Directive/Pipe or to the Module.
+must be added to the Component, Directive, or in the Module.

 Open the AppComponent